Alt Text

 • Language: English

-Transition from Artificial Narrow to Artificial General Intelligence Governance
+Transition from Artificial Narrow (ANI) to Artificial General Intelligence (AGI) Governance

 Phase 1 of the AGI study collected the views of 55 AGI leaders in the US, China, UK, the European Union, Canada, and Russia to the 22 questions below (the list of leaders follows the questions).
 Phase 1 research was financially supported by the Dubai Future Foundation and the Future of Life Institute.